NYUAppSec/appsec_hw4/HW4_Instructions.md

 Total points: 100

+Part 1 is worth 10 points:

+* You get these points automatically for completing the setup; you do not need to submit anything.

-Part 2 is worth 30 points:
+Part 2 is worth 20 points:

-* 15 points for answering the questions.
+* 10 points for answering the questions.
-* 15 points for fixing the correct intent.
+* 10 points for fixing the correct intent.

 Part 3 is worth 20 points:

-* 2.5 points for each file correctly modified to use HTTPS.
+* 2 points for each file correctly modified to use HTTPS.

 Part 4 is worth 20 points: